davetron5000/daves-resume/README.markdown

 + Established development procedures and best-practices; new team members were able to contribute working code within days of starting
 + Conducted code, design and UI reviews of Swing/EJB/Hibernate enterprise system; ensured consistent quality in support of user satisfaction and maintainability
-+ Provided estimates and project planning, working with USMS stakeholders to present a realistic, achievable development plan
 + Designed and implemented key use-cases for USMS prisoner tracking system

 #### Technical Architect